HaithamAbuDraz/HaithamAbuDraz/README.md

 ## Hi there 👋
--Hi, I'm Haitham Mohammed Abu Draz, a Software Engineer with a passion for solving real-world problems through technology.
+Hi, I'm Haitham Mohammed Abu Draz, a Software Engineer with a passion for solving real-world problems through technology.
--I am dedicated to continuously improving my skills in both software development and practical applications.
+I am dedicated to continuously improving my skills in both software development and practical applications.
--I enjoy coding in various languages and technologies, and I’m always excited to take on new challenges that push me to grow and learn more.
+I enjoy coding in various languages and technologies, and I’m always excited to take on new challenges that push me to grow and learn more.

 ### 🛠️ Tech Stack
 - **Languages:** Python, Java, React, HTML, CSS